 Before law school, Brett worked in Chicago, Iowa, and Texas, among other places, as one of the first paid staffers on Barack Obama’s presidential campaign in 2007 and 2008.
 During the first term of the Obama administration, Brett served as the personal assistant to U.S. Trade Representative Ron Kirk, the president’s lead trade negotiator and enforcer.

 Brett obtained his undergraduate degree from Yale University, where he majored in political science and lettered all four years as a pitcher on the varsity baseball team.
 During his college baseball career, Brett set the Ivy League records for saves in a single season and career as the team’s closer.
+For high school, Brett attended the Greenhill School in Dallas.

 *Includes matters handled prior to joining Reese Marketos.